 painting a room

-Painting a Room Without Making a Terrible Mess — 27 Pro Tips (DIY Guide)
+Painting A Room Without Making A Mess — 27 Pro Tips

 Being a project manager, I like this part of the process (geeky, I know), but sadly it’s a part many people neglect.
 Follow the tips below so you’re well-prepared for the painting process.